 Lecture by face to face or virtual attendance is mandatory as scheduled.
 It is the student's responsibility to have access to a reliable internet source for lecture and/or testing if necessary.
-The instructor will initiate a student's withdrawal if a student misses 8 hours or more of class.
+The instructor may initiate a student's withdrawal if the student misses 3 lecture days or more of class.
 The student is encouraged to review and follow the attendance policy in the SPC Student Handbook.
+A zoom lecture may be offered at the instructor's discretion.